trek-view/basecamp/_posts/2021-09-03-projection-type-360-photography.md

 In 360 photography, a projection type is a way to map a spherical field of view to a flat image.

 Different projection types have different benefits.
-In the world of 360 videos (which can often be very large), video sharing services are always looking to optimise the size of content they serve to a viewer.
+In the world of 360 videos (which can often be very large), video sharing services are always looking to optimise the data size of content they serve to a viewer.

 ## Equirectangular projections